kmille/borgctl/README.md

 ## Installation

 You can find the latest release on the [Github Release](https://github.com/kmille/borgctl/releases) page.
-There are different ways to get borgctl up and running
+There are different ways to get borgctl up and running.

 #### Use the [PyPi](https://pypi.org/project/borgctl/) package with